muh-imran/muh-imran.github.io/_pages/research.md

 ### <u>On the hidden multiple shift problem</u>
 (July 2023) <br>Author: [Muhammd Imran](https://muh-imran.github.io).

-We consider $\textit{the hidden multiple shift}$ problem, a generalization of the hidden shift problem, and present two distinct quantum algorithms which work efficiently for two different sets of parameters.
-Let $q$ be an integer greater than $1$, not necessarily prime, let $n\in \mathbb{N}$ and $2\leq r\leq q$.
-The hidden multiple shift problem $HMS(q,n,r)$ is the following.
-We are given a subset $H\subseteq \mathbb{Z}_q$ of cardinality $r$.
-A function $f_s:\mathbb{Z}_q^n\times H\rightarrow \{0,1\}^l$ is given by an oracle, where $f_s(x,h)=f(x-hs)$ for some $s\in \mathbb{Z}_q^n$, and an injective function $f:\mathbb{Z}_q^n \rightarrow \{0,1\}^l$.
-The goal is to find $s$ modulo $gcd(q,h-h':h,h'\in H)$.
-First, we present a PGM-free multidimensional version of Childs--van Dam approach for the hidden multiple shift problem which is efficient for the subset $H$ of size greater or equal to $q^{\epsilon}$ for any fixed $\epsilon>0$.
-Next, we consider the case where $H$ is a subgroup of the multiplicative group $\mathbb{Z}_q^*$.
-This is equivalent to the hidden subgroup problem on the semidirect product $\mathbb{Z}_q^n\rtimes H$ where the hidden subgroup is promised to be a conjugate of $H$.
-Moreover, we present a quantum algorithm for this case extending the previous result by Ivanyos \emph{et.al} which works only for prime $q$.

 ---
 ### <u>Hidden stabilizers and the Isogeny to Endomorphism Ring Problem</u>
 (May - 2023) <br>Author: [Mingjie Chen](https://www.birmingham.ac.uk/staff/profiles/computer-science/research-fellow/chen-mingjie.aspx), [Muhammad Imran](https://muh-imran.github.io), [Gábor Ivanyos](http://old.sztaki.hu/~ivanyos/), [Péter Kutas](https://sites.google.com/view/peterkutas89/main-page?authuser=0), [Antonin Leroux](https://tonioecto.github.io/antoninleroux/), & [Christophe Petit](https://christophe.petit.web.ulb.be/index.html). <br>The preprint version is available on [Cryptology ePrint Archive](https://eprint.iacr.org/2023/779) or on [arXiv](https://arxiv.org/abs/2305.19897).

-In this paper, we introduce a new quantum polynomial-time algorithm to solve IsERP for isogenies whose degrees are odd and have $O(\log\log p)$ many prime factors.
-As main technical tools, our algorithm uses a quantum algorithm for computing hidden Borel subgroups, a group action on supersingular isogenies from EUROCRYPT 2021, various algorithms for the Deuring correspondence and a new algorithm to lift arbitrary quaternion order elements modulo an odd integer $N$ with $O(\log\log p)$ many prime factors to powersmooth elements.
-As a main consequence for cryptography, we obtain a quantum polynomial-time key recovery attack on pSIDH.
-The technical tools we use may also be of independent interest.

 ---
 ### <u>Zero sum subsequences and hidden subgroups</u>
 (April - 2023) <br>Authors: [Muhammd Imran](https://muh-imran.github.io) & [Gábor Ivanyos](http://old.sztaki.hu/~ivanyos/). <br>The paper is submitted for publication.
 The preprint version is available on [arXiv](https://arxiv.org/abs/2304.08376).

-In this project, we succeed to construct the first exact quantum hidden subgroup algorithm for a class of non-abelian groups, namely nilpotent groups of constant class and the prime factors of the group order are also constant.
-The main key of the algorithm is by series of reductions to groups of smaller nilpotency class (through its central series) using new zero sum subsequences algorithm in the group $\mathbb{Z}_p^n$ for prime number $p$.

 ---

 ### <u>A private set intersection protocol based on multi-party quantum computation for greatest common divisor</u>
 (March - 2023) <br>Author: [Muhammad Imran](https://muh-imran.github.io). <br>The paper is submitted for publication.
 The preprint version is available on [Cryptology ePrint Archive](https://eprint.iacr.org/2023/476).

-Private set intersection (PSI) is a cryptographic primitive that allows two or more parties to learn the intersection of their input sets and nothing else.
-In this paper, we present a private set intersection protocol based on a new secure multi-party quantum protocol for greatest common divisor (GCD).
-Performance analysis guarantees the correctness and it also shows that the proposed protocols are completely secure in semi-honest model.
-Moreover, the complexity is proven to be efficient (poly logarithmic) in the size of the input sets.

 ---
 ### <u>An exact quantum order finding algorithm and its applications</u>
 (May - 2022) <br>Author: [Muhammad Imran](https://muh-imran.github.io). <br>The paper is submitted for publication.
 The preprint version is available on [arXiv](https://arxiv.org/abs/2205.04240).

-We propose an efficient exact quantum order finding algorithm where a multiple of the order is known.
-As applications, it derandomizes the quantum algorithm for primality testing proposed by Donis-Vela and Garcia-Escartin.
-In the field of quantum cryptography, we propose an improved version of the multiparty quantum computation for least common multiple proposed recently by Li and Liu.
-Finally, the algorithm serves as a subroutine of an efficient exact quantum algorithm for finding primitive elements in arbitrary finite fields.

 ---

 ### <u>An exact quantum hidden subgroup algorithm and applications to solvable groups</u>
 (February - 2022) <br>Authors: [Muhammd Imran](https://muh-imran.github.io) & [Gábor Ivanyos](http://old.sztaki.hu/~ivanyos/). <br>The paper is available on [Quantum Inf.
 Comput.](https://doi.org/10.26421/QIC22.9-10-4) or the preprint version on [arXiv](https://arxiv.org/abs/2202.04047).

-The natural characteristic of quantum algorithms is probabilistic, since it takes advantage from the quantum principles (superposition, interference, entanglement, etc.).
-Therefore, it is a natural question whether it is possible to boost up the probability to certainty while maintaining the efficiency.
-In the hidden subgroup problem, the existing of exact quantum algorithms is still limited.
-In this paper, we construct an exact quantum algorithm for the hidden subgroup problem in the infinite family of groups $\mathbb{Z}_{m^k}^n$ and its applications in some computational problems in solvable groups.

 ---